alps-asd/app-state-diagram/README.md

 * Supports XML and JSON formats.
 * If you run it without the arguments,`asd.xml` config file in the same folder is used.

 ## [Run locally](#run-locally)

+This method is currently mainly for developers.
+It is tedious and time consuming.

 ### Requirement